mjbright/openshift-example-apps/README.md

 # openshift-example-apps

-A set of simple applications to try out several OpenShift Gears (are they still called that?) ...
+A set of simple applications to try out several OpenShift Gears (are they still called Gears?) ...